ConorWarrilow/Academic-Success-Analysis/readme.md

 # $${\color{#00D8DB}\text{2.
 Feature Transformations}}$$
 Before we can begin the machine learning stage, our features need to undergo transformations.
 Feature transformations are a crucial preprocessing step.
 For our specific case, the transformations we'll cover are:
-- Applying log, sqrt, box-cox, yeojohnson, etc to numerical features to reduce skew, address heteroscedasticity, and improve model performance.
+- Applying log, sqrt, box-cox, yeojohnson, etc transformations to numerical features to reduce skew, address heteroskedasticity, and improve model performance.
-- Encoding categorical features
+- Categorical feature encoding
 - Standardization and normalization

 ## $${\color{#00A5A8}\text{2.1 Transformation Types}}$$
-In order to apply log, sqrt, and other various transformations to our numerical features, we'll take a look at some probability plots.
+Before applying log, sqrt, and other various transformations to our numerical features, we'll first take a look at some probability plots.

 <details>